Things You Must Consider Before Starting a Diet

 Identify where you can reduce excess or empty calories, and focus instead on making your meals nutrient-rich by including leafy greens like spinach, fenugreek, etc. as well as whole grains like whole wheat, barley, bajra and amaranth along with plenty of fruit and vegetables.
 Swapping sugar-sweetened or alcoholic drinks for a low-calorie option like Nimbu Pani, Nariyal Pani is a good alternative to cut back on calories without feeling hungry.

 Children, teenagers and pregnant women have separate calorie requirements, and therefore must be supervised by a qualified nutritionist when embarking on any eating plan.
-Likewise, those with a diagnosed medical condition must also refer to their dietician before commencing a weight loss plan.
+Likewise, those with a diagnosed medical condition must also refer to their Dietitian before commencing a weight loss plan.

 Is it Balanced and Sustainable?